VV123/SpatialNLI/README.spatial.md

 | Shared       |**90.7%**       |**100%**        |
 --->

-## Miscellaneous

-  Make sure the size of the test set is divisible by batch_size while evaluation.
+  [Warning] Make sure the size of the test set is divisible by batch_size while evaluation.